 With only 5 ingredients, this fool-proof recipe allows you to play around with the consistency.
 It’s totally customizable to whatever your needs are, whether it’s a drip, dunk, dip, or spread.
 Use it to smother your cinnamon rolls, drizzle over elf on the shelf pancakes or frost your carrot cake.

 This quick and easy glaze is something you’re going to want to have on hand, especially during the holidays!
 Elevate your cookies, donuts, and pumpkin cakes with this beautiful finishing touch!
-It tastes similar to my cream cheese frosting, but with a drippier consistency.
-The delicate balance of sweetness from the sugar and slight tang from the cream cheese is complemented by the smooth creamy texture.
-It is an essential topping to any baked treat!
+It tastes similar to my cream cheese frosting or cheesecake dip, but with a drippier consistency.
+We love to use it on a homemade funnel cake, so good!

 - Cream cheese: Softened.
 Take it out about half an hour prior to get it to room temperature.
 It will help with the creamy consistency.